 In some cases, it may be possible to receive an exception for nonformulary or nonpreferred formulary drugs.
-These are drugs not on our drug list (formulary) or are on a different tier than what your plan covers.
+These are drugs not on our drug list (formulary) or are in a tier that is higher than you feel is appropriate.

 If a drug your doctor prescribes isn’t on our drug list, or if the drug is subject to one of our utilization management requirements, such as step-therapy or quantity limits, you or your doctor can request a formulary exception.

 A nonformulary drug we approve through the formulary exception process will be considered a nonpreferred generic (Tier 2) or non-preferred brand (Tier 4) drug.